bonfire-engine/bonfire-engine.github.io/v3.0/doc/joystick.md

 There is a pre-included implementation (`Joystick`) ready to use, but also configurable to add a custom look or even add as many actions as you need.

-Or you can implement `PlayerController` yourself and emit event trough a `joystickChangeDirectional`, `joystickAction`.
+Or you can implement `PlayerController` yourself and emit an event trough a `joystickChangeDirectional`, `joystickAction`.

 Joystick is configurable by the following parameters:
 ```dart